shlomif/my-real-person-fan-fiction/README.md

-Lately, by inspiration from a correspondent on a chat who mentioned someone's one line Resume, I wrote my ["I'm a Rock Star Résumé"](https://www.shlomifish.org/me/resumes/Shlomi-Fish-Resume-as-Software-Dev.html) where I included only amateur achievements, including Project Euler and excluded the Technion.
+Lately, by inspiration from a correspondent on a chat who mentioned someone's one line Resume, I wrote my ["I'm a Rock Star Résumé"](https://www.shlomifish.org/me/resumes/Shlomi-Fish-Resume-as-Software-Dev.html) where I included only amateur achievements, including Project Euler, and excluded the Technion.
 At first I thought it was because EE B.Sc. degrees are not notable enough.
-But then I realised something else: I wasn't proud of it.
+But then I realised something else: I wasn't proud of my EE degree.
 These were my most vexing, toxic, soul destroying, unproductive six years of my life.
 I regret doing it for greed of money.